logzio/logz-docs/_source/logzio_collections/_security-sources/microsoft-graph-asc.md

 order: 930
 ---

-You can ship logs available from the Microsoft Graph APIs with Logzio-MSGraph.
+You can ship logs available from Azure Security Center via the Microsoft Graph APIs with Logzio-MSGraph.
 Logzio-MSGraph is a self-hosted application.

 Logzio-MSGraph currently supports these Azure Security Center APIs: